Verifiable Encodings for Secure Homomorphic Analytics: VERITAS

 \descr{Results.} REP introduces a significant computational and communication overhead for the offloading client as the extended vector is encrypted into $\lambda$ ciphertexts.
-On the contrary, PE less than triples the encoding/encryption time and communication overhead towards the cloud.
-The cloud computational overhead is $51\times$ more important for REP ($1,500$s), compared to the baseline.
-As the circuit is of depth $7$ (with relinearization), the convolutions required by the PE create significant computation and egress communication overheads for the cloud (\ie $83\times$ or $2,500$s) for computations and $131\times$ more communication than the baseline).
+PE, on the contrary, less than triples the encoding/encryption time and communication overhead towards the server.
+The server computational overhead is $51\times$ more important for REP ($1,500$s), compared to the baseline.
+As the circuit is of depth $7$ (with relinearization), the convolutions required by the PE create significant computation and egress communication overheads for the server (\ie $83\times$ or $2,500$s) for computations and $131\times$ more communication than the baseline).
 Accordingly, PE's verifying cost is dominated by the numerous ciphertexts that store the encoding ($21$s).
-We observe that ReQ significantly reduces by more than $20$-fold the cloud and client computational overhead while minimizing the communication overhead, compared to the standard PE approach (at the cost of online client-cloud interactions).
-With ReQ, the cloud evaluation now takes only $120$s with a short client involvement during the interaction ($4.9$s).
+We observe that ReQ significantly reduces by more than $20$-fold the server and client computational overhead while minimizing the communication overhead, compared to the standard PE approach (at the cost of online client-server interactions).
+With ReQ, the server evaluation now takes only $120$s with a short client involvement during the interaction ($4.9$s).
 The client verification eventually requires only $550$ms ($5.5$s in total compared to $21$s for standard PE).
 REP does not need this optimization but needs more challenge values to be verified in the \textbf{Verify} phase.